Arista Networks (ANET) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the cloud networking company had lost 10.42% over the past month, lagging the Computer and Technology sector's loss of 6.38% and the S&P 500's loss of 4.4% in that time.
+Prior to today's trading, shares of the cloud networking company had lost 12.81% over the past month.
+This has lagged the Computer and Technology sector's loss of 3.63% and the S&P 500's loss of 2.59% in that time.

 Wall Street will be looking for positivity from Arista Networks as it approaches its next earnings report date.
-On that day, Arista Networks is projected to report earnings of $1.21 per share, which would represent year-over-year growth of 47.56%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.19 billion, up 44.9% from the year-ago period.
+In that report, analysts expect Arista Networks to post earnings of $1.21 per share.
+This would mark year-over-year growth of 47.56%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.19 billion, up 44.9% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $4.37 per share and revenue of $4.3 billion, which would represent changes of +52.26% and +45.87%, respectively, from the prior year.
+ANET's full-year Zacks Consensus Estimates are calling for earnings of $4.37 per share and revenue of $4.3 billion.
+These results would represent year-over-year changes of +52.26% and +45.87%, respectively.

-Any recent changes to analyst estimates for Arista Networks should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Arista Networks.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.05% higher.
-Arista Networks is currently sporting a Zacks Rank of #1 (Strong Buy).
+Within the past 30 days, our consensus EPS projection has moved 0.05% higher.
+Arista Networks currently has a Zacks Rank of #1 (Strong Buy).

-Digging into valuation, Arista Networks currently has a Forward P/E ratio of 27.38.
-This valuation marks a premium compared to its industry's average Forward P/E of 22.05.
+Valuation is also important, so investors should note that Arista Networks has a Forward P/E ratio of 27.86 right now.
+Its industry sports an average Forward P/E of 21.71, so we one might conclude that Arista Networks is trading at a premium comparatively.

-It is also worth noting that ANET currently has a PEG ratio of 1.57.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-ANET's industry had an average PEG ratio of 1.53 as of yesterday's close.
+It is also worth noting that ANET currently has a PEG ratio of 1.59.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Communication - Components stocks are, on average, holding a PEG ratio of 1.46 based on yesterday's closing prices.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.